-PACIRA PHARMACEUTICALS, INC. Annual Meeting of Stockholders June 2, 2015 2:00 PM, Eastern Daylight Time This proxy is solicited by the Board of Directors
+PACIRA PHARMACEUTICALS, INC. Annual Meeting of Stockholders June 13, 2017 2:00 PM Eastern Daylight Time This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) David Stack and James Scibetta, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of PACIRA PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 2:00 PM, Eastern Daylight Time on June 2, 2015, at Pacira Pharmaceuticals, Inc. Corporate Headquarters, 5 Sylvan Way, Suite 300, Parsippany, NJ 07054, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) David Stack and Charles A. Reinhart, III, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of PACIRA PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholder(s) to be held at 2:00 PM, Eastern Daylight Time, on June 13, 2017, at at our principal offices located at 5 Sylvan Way, Suite 300, Parsippany, New York 07054, and any adjournment or postponement thereof.